Which place is cheaper, Vienna or Bucharest?

 Bucharest is not always the best place to visit for a couple.
 The city has some romantic settings such as wandering down Victory Avenue or exploring the historic Cotroceni Neighbourhood.
 There are also several gardens and a number of nice cafes to explore.

-Bucharest and Vienna are comparable places to visit for backpackers and budget travelers.
+Bucharest and Vienna are notable places to visit for backpackers and budget travelers.

-Public transit in Vienna is top-notch.
+Vienna has a great public transit system.
 The system includes buses, trains, trams and underground lines.

 Getting around Vienna on foot is easy.
 The city center is particularly walkable with pedestrian areas and low traffic zones.

 Many travelers enjoy the museums and nightlife when visiting the destination of Bucharest.
-One day is often enough time to spend here.
+One day is often enough time to do most activities.

 You'll find nightlife and live music around the city of Vienna.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.